refinedev/refine/documentation/docs/guides-concepts/authorization/index.md

 Refine offers several features to help you implement authorization in your application:

-- **CanAccess** component: Conditionally renders child components based on the user's access to a resource.
+- `<CanAccess />` component: Conditionally renders child components based on the user's access to a resource.
-- **useCan hook**: Returns a value indicating whether the user has access to a resource based on the given parameters.
+- `useCan` hook: Returns a value indicating whether the user has access to a resource based on the given parameters.
 - **UI Integrations**: Conditionally renders UI elements such as **buttons**, **menu items**, etc. based on the user's access to a resource.

 In order to enable these features, Refine uses the **Access Control Provider** as an interface to connect your application with your authorization solution and provides necessary parameters to make access control decisions.

 ## Access Control Provider

 The **Access Control Provider** is an object that contains a `can` method.
-This method is called by **refine** to understand if the user can see a certain resource or perform an action.
+This method is called by **Refine** to understand if the user can see a certain resource or perform an action.

 A basic **Access Control Provider** looks like this: